godotengine/godot-docs/tutorials/rendering/gles2_gles3_differences.rst

 ---------

 GLES2 cannot use the :ref:`GPUParticles3D <class_GPUParticles3D>` or :ref:`GPUParticles2D <class_GPUParticles2D>` nodes
 as they require advanced GPU features.
-Instead, use :ref:`CPUParticles <class_CPUParticles>` or :ref:`CPUParticles2D <class_CPUParticles2D>`, which provides a similar interface to a :ref:`ParticleProcessMaterial <class_ParticleProcessMaterial>`.
+Instead, use :ref:`CPUParticles3D <class_CPUParticles3D>` or :ref:`CPUParticles2D <class_CPUParticles2D>`, which provides a similar interface to a :ref:`ParticleProcessMaterial <class_ParticleProcessMaterial>`.